Higher order structure

 Shortcomings of FTIR, Raman and Circular Dichroism for Protein Secondary Structure Analysis

 Despite the power of vibrational spectroscopy, measurement capabilities are typically limited to concentrations above 5-10 mg/mL for Fourier Transform Infrared Spectroscopy (FTIR) and 30 mg/mL for Raman.
-Ultraviolet Circular Dichroism (UV-CD), currently one of the more prevalent tools for secondary structure analysis, is relatively insensitive to beta sheet formation.
+Ultraviolet Circular Dichroism (UV-CD), currently one of the more prevalent tools for higher order structure analysis, is relatively insensitive to beta sheet formation.
 It also has difficulty detecting the very important intermolecular beta-sheet structures which form during protein aggregation.
 While circular dichroism operates at a lower concentration range than FTIR (typically ~ 0.2 – 2 mg/mL versus ~ 10 – 200 mg/mL) , it is not capable of directly measuring the higher concentration ranges typically encountered in formulation.
 The RedShiftBio AQS3pro, however, is capable of measuring protein secondary structure over a very wide dynamic range, from 0.1 mg/mL to over 200 mg/mL.
 This avoids the need for sample preparation steps such as dilution or pre-concentration which may introduce variability across samples, thus requiring sample replicates and multiple measurements.
 Perhaps even more importantly, the analyzer enables measurement of the protein at the actual concentration of interest, whether in discovery or formulation.
 These are capabilities not found in today’s protein measurement tools.

 Higher Order Structure Data Using the AQS3pro